G-EFSTH40LSB

 5. Avoid Using Credit for Non-Essential Purchases

 If you are already struggling with debt, focus on essential spending only.
-Over utilization often happens when people rely too much on credit cards for everyday expenses.
+Over-utilization often happens when people rely too much on credit cards for everyday expenses.

-Over utilization is often a sign of deeper money management challenges.
+Over-utilization is often a sign of deeper money management challenges.
 If you find yourself regularly maxing out credit cards or going over the limit, it’s time to take a step back and review your finances.

-• Create a Budget: Track your income and expenses to understand where your money goes.
+Track your income and expenses to understand where your money goes.
 This helps you avoid unnecessary debt.

-• Build an Emergency Fund: Having savings can prevent you from relying on credit cards during unexpected expenses.
+Having savings can prevent you from relying on credit cards during unexpected expenses.

-• Pay More Than the Minimum: Paying only the minimum keeps you in debt longer and increases interest costs.
+Paying only the minimum keeps you in debt longer and increases interest costs.

-• Seek Help if Needed: Credit counseling services can provide guidance on managing debt and improving your credit.
+Credit counseling services can provide guidance on managing debt and improving your credit.

-By improving your money management skills, you reduce the risk of over utilization and protect your credit score.
+By improving your money management skills, you reduce the risk of over-utilization and protect your credit score.

 If your credit utilization is currently over 100%, don’t panic.
 Here’s what you can do: